Contrary to the cliché, every problem in Life does not in fact represent an opportunity.

 Meanwhile, your team is actively learning exactly how to best offer the upcoming 2021 conference—and more—online.
 We are planning additional talks and show-and-tell sessions even before March.

 Every ESA member can enjoy all of these offerings gratis, though along the way we may remind that donations to the Society in any amount would be much appreciated.
 Our traditional annual in-person conference does provide necessary income to ESA, and our hope is that generous participants will be moved to contribute toward replacing that lost revenue.

 Please do stay tuned . . . further information will be coming, both here on the website and in upcoming issues of eNews.

 We have lined up an impressive group of speakers, who will use ephemera to highlight some quite amazing women.

-For the centenary of the 19th Amendment it was natural to choose a conference topic focused on women.
-And, to kick off our event, attendees who come early, on Thursday, may attend an afternoon young scholar presentation on the use of ephemera by college students in the classroom.
-Professor Heidi Herr and students at Johns Hopkins University will reveal what suffrage ephemera can mean today.
+Originally scheduled in 2020 for the centenary of the 19th Amendment it was natural to choose a conference topic focused on women.
+The young scholars presentation on the use of ephemera by college students in the classroom will feature Professor Heidi Herr and students at Johns Hopkins University addressing what suffrage ephemera can mean today.